 The incorporation of Sustainable Drainage Systems (SuDS) into new developments helps to manage and minimise surface water.
 SuDS are often found as part of landscaped facilities such as wetlands, retention ponds, soakaways, swales and /or permeable surfaces.
 Their primary function is to reduce the volume and peak rates of water run-off from new development, but they should also be designed to fulfil their potential to provide new wildlife habitats and amenity spaces in new developments; they should be multifunctional.

 SuDS can also improve water quality by increasing the filtration of pollutants and will thereby help to support the objectives of the Water Framework Directive.
 They allow the management of diffuse pollution generated in urban areas by treating water and reducing the level of pollutants that enter rivers and other watercourses therefore resulting in less wastewater requiring treatment.

+In assessing whether the use of SuDS is practicable, consideration will be given to the specific characteristics of the site, the nature of the proposed development, and the opportunities available to integrate drainage solutions as part of the overall design.
+Practicability will not be judged solely on cost or convenience.
+Instead, the assessment will consider whether there are significant technical, environmental, or operational constraints that would prevent SuDS from functioning effectively or being maintained over the long term.
+Factors that may influence the practicability of SuDS include:

+Site conditions, such as soil type, permeability, groundwater levels, contamination, or land stability, which may limit infiltration or the ability to manage surface water on site.

+Physical constraints, including site layout, topography, or the presence of existing utilities or infrastructure.

+Design considerations, such as the need to ensure safety, structural integrity, or the delivery of other essential development components.

+Where SuDS are not considered practicable, applicants will be expected to provide robust evidence and justification, supported by relevant technical assessments.
+In such cases, alternative surface water drainage solutions must still seek to achieve the same objectives of managing runoff close to source, improving water quality, and reducing flood risk, wherever possible.

 The NPPF makes it clear that: